(A tall gringo sticking out like a sore thumb in Machu Picchu, Peru)

 For exactly the same reasons, I'm a Free Software advocate and have been "Microsoft Free Since 2003", as my email signature sometimes says.
 Free Software is not just technically excellent--though it surely is that--but it is also a form of exercising and demanding your right to basic civil freedoms.
 It's much more than just "open source."

-I am a fan of LTSP, especially
+For quite a few years, I was a fan of LTSP, especially

 in education.
 I am also a minor warrior in the fight against email spam

 and have written an article or two on the subject.

 That said, while I personally have way too many computers already (what true geek doesn't?), if I needed, say, a laptop, I'd certainly buy a computer from them.
 Yes, they run GNU/Linux...and yes, they're rock-solid.

 I wrote this because I got sick and tired of spending three and a half hours per box to lock it down.
 At the time, not only had NSA/DISA not devised a STIG script, but there wasn't even a NIST document for RHEL 6 yet!